shakacode/re-formality/README.md

 ```

 #### `type message`
-The type of the error messages that will be rendered in UI.
+The type of error messages that will be rendered in UI.
 Feel free to set it to whatever you need.

 The most common scenario is: